 Reaching a Wider Audience

 Perhaps the best quality of digital marketing is that it allows businesses of any size to find target customers anywhere they want.
-Local businesses can begin to think global and set campaigns to attract potential vacationers as well as locals.
+With an idea of the customer personas that already enjoy the spa experience, venues can profile, identify, and market to other audiences that are likely to have similar preferences, thanks to advanced user targetting available on every platform

 When establishing yourself online, no matter where, you need to set up Google Analytics which will allow you to track everything you do online, as well as how customers respond to it, what it costs, what works and who is interacting with you.
 The ability to track everything, allows you to learn about your customers; see where they are coming from, what caught their attention.
 You can gather the information that helps you improve your marketing for even better results.